 “Soup-less dandan noodles” is addictive to because of its spiciness.
 Be sure to mix well, mix the sauce up, and then eat it!
 When you finish eating the noodles, add some rice to the remaining sauce so you can enjoy it twice.

 What is “dandan noodles without soup”?

-Slowly stir the noodles, ingredients, and the juice in the container before eating.
-It's about time to mix it for 20 to 30 times, and when the juice at the bottom is gone and the ingredients are well intertwined with the noodles, it's time to eat it.
+Slowly stir the noodles, ingredients, and the sauce in the container before eating.
+It's about time to mix it for 20 to 30 times, and when the sauce at the bottom is gone and the ingredients are well intertwined with the noodles, it's time to eat it.

 Please try to find your favorite store.

 [G7 Hiroshima Summit] Special feature on local sake treated by prime ministers

 [HIT Editorial Department] Attention is also being paid at the G7 Hiroshima Summit!
 Hiroshima Food, Local Sake, and Traditional Culture

 [G7 Hiroshima Summit] Hiroshima Gourmet Special Offered at the International Media Center

 11 Social Studies Field Trips that Adults can Enjoy!
 Experience Hiroshima's History and Culture!